davewar/Node_Login_RESTAPI/README.md

 2. code. access_token are all identical.
 3. Password validation not possible in this api.
 4. Brcypt - would be beneficial to mask password in API database.
-5. Access token needed for the authenication header are not unique, therefore

 Example of data response